rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 They're very handy when prototyping, before you're ready to decide how to handle errors, and in that case they leave clear markers to look for when you are ready to make your program more robust.
-They're useful in tests since they will cause the test to fail if there's an error anyplace you call them.
+They're useful in tests since they will cause the test to fail if there's an error any place you call them.
 In examples, you might not want to muddy the code with proper error handling.
 But if you use them in a library, mis-using your library can cause other people's programs to halt unexpectedly, and that's not very user-friendly.